French frigate Sibylle (1791): British service in the French Revolutionary and Napoleonic Wars

 On 19–20 August 1801, in the Roads of Mahé, Seychelles, Sybille captured the French frigate Chiffonne, under the command of Capitaine de Vaisseau Guieyesse.
 Chiffonne had captured the Portuguese corvette Andorinha off the coasts of Brazil on 5 May, and the East Indiaman Bellona in the Madagascar Channel on 16 June.
 (Later, from 23 May 1803 to 1805, Charles Adams would command Chiffonne.)

+In 1803, the insurance industry in Calcutta presented Captain Charles Adam of Sybille, and Captain Hart, of HCS Mornington, and with valuable swords for having captured French warships and privateers.

 On 3 May 1807, under Captain Robert Winthrop, Sybille captured the French 4-gun privateer Oiseau in the English Channel.

 Sybille, under the command of Capt.
 Clotworthy Upton, participated in Battle of Copenhagen in 1807, where she bombarded the city.
 The battle resulted in the British capturing the Danish Fleet.

 On 25 January 1808, while on the Home station, Sibylle captured the French privateer lugger Grand Argus.
 Grand Argus was pierced for 12 guns but carried only four.
 She and her crew of 41 men were under the command of Michael Daguinet.
 She was on her first cruise from Granville but had made no captures in the three days she had been out.

 Then on 16 August, Sybille captured the French brig-corvette Espiègle, later recommissioned in the Royal Navy as Electra.
 Espiègle arrived in Cork on the evening of 31 August.

 In the summer of 1809 Sybille cruised off the Greenland ice.
 Her role was to protect the whalers from privateers and then to escort them back to Britain.

 In subsequent years she captured several privateers.
 In October 1810 she captured the French privateer Edouard off the coast of Ireland.
 Edouard, under Guillaume Moreau, was armed with 14 guns and had a crew of 90 men.
 She was eight days out of Abrevarake.